matt2ology/obsidian-technical-notes/Book Notes and References Library 📚/DevOps for the Desperate/Installing Vagrant.md

 Navigate to Vagrant’s website: <https://www.vagrantup.com/downloads.html>

 Windows Pro has Hyper-V feature.
-On the home edition

 Windows 11 Home has the following features you can enable: